 Step 2.
 Install Snappy Package Manager.

 Snappy provides better package management support for Ubuntu.
 It’s quick and easy to use.
-To install Snappy package manager type following command:
+To install Snappy package manager type the following command:

 Step 3.
 Install PyCharm.